anaisbetts/when/README.md

-# Wann: React to Changes to State Objects
+# When: React to Changes to State Objects

-Wann lets you listen to State objects (or really, any object you want!) and act based on when they change.
+When lets you listen to State objects (or really, any object you want!) and act based on when they change.
 The main function to do this is a function called `when`:

 ## when(object, selector): Observable